Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 9. Two of the Gargoyles in The Hunchback of Notre Dame (1996) were named after the writer of the original novel, Victor Hugo.
 The third gargoyle, Laverne, was named after the director's wife.

 10. At one point during the development of Hercules (1997), the Spice Girls were considered for the roles of the muses.
-Interestingly, the vultures in The Jungle Book (1967) had the physical and vocal resemblance to The Beatles (even their signature mop-top haircut).
+Interestingly, the vultures in The Jungle Book (1967) had a physical and vocal resemblance to The Beatles (even their signature mop-top haircut).
 It was planned to have the members voice the characters, but John Lennon refused.

 11. Walt Disney's last film he worked on before he passed away in 1966 was The Jungle Book (1967).
-After his passing many studio employees were wondering if the studio would survive, but when The Jungle Book performed well at the box office, its future was cemented and secure.
+After his passing, many studio employees were wondering if the studio would survive, but when The Jungle Book performed well at the box office, its future was cemented and secure.

 12. Pocahontas originally had a talking turkey character named Redfeather.
 He was going to be voiced by John Candy, but was ultimately scrapped after the actor's death.
 Meeko the raccoon and Flit the hummingbird were therefore created.